Achimota Forest: Controversy

 In May 2022, it was reported that parts of the forest were declassified as a forest reserve.
 Samuel Abu Jinapor denied that the Government had gazetted an Executive Instrument (E.I.) to approve the re-designation, sale or development of the forest reserve.
 A family called the Owoo family claimed to be the original owners of the land that has the forest reserve.
-Between 1921 and 1927, the land was acquired by the colonial government for the Achimota School.
+Between 1921 and 1927, the land was acquired by the colonial government for the Achimota School which was started by a family related to the Sam's of Komenda called the Cobbah's to which Kwajil Aggrey is a relative.
 In a statement, the family claimed they did not receive compensation for the 1927 acquisition.
 The family also claimed they suffered, ‘grave historical injustice’ because they have not taken custody of the land.